openhab/openhab-docs/ui/addons-store.md

 Community widgets & alternative frontends

-- **Widgets for the Main UI**: Extend your pages with these community-designed widgets After adding a widget it can be used when creating UI page.
+- **Widgets for Main UI**: Extend your pages with these community-designed widgets After adding a widget it can be used when creating UI page.
-  You can the press the "+" on a cell and a popup appears with two section: _Standard Library_, which contains the standard openHAB widgets and Personal Widgets which contain the add UI widgets from here.
+  You can the press the "+" on a cell and a popup appears with two section: _Standard Library_, which contains the standard openHAB widgets and Personal Widgets, which contain UI widgets installed from the marketplace.
   They can also be found for further adapting (or analyzing) the widget under "Developer Tools ->  Widgets".
 - **Other UI Add-ons**: Alternative user interfaces and icon sets openHAB by default support the Basic UI as well as the HABPanel (which used to be the standard before openHAB 3).